 Tip/Trick: No facial tanner?
 Here’s what I do: Dilute your body formula with facial moisturizer and apply!

-As you can see, self tanning is relatively easy to do with a fantastic payoff, and it doesn't take hours at the beach risking skin cancer, either.
+As you can see, self tanning is relatively easy to do with a fantastic payoff, and it doesn't take hours at the salon or the beach risking skin cancer, either.
 Just follow these easy steps and you'll get glowing in no time!